bradleyd/virtualbox-cookbook/README.md

 #### Databags:

-* `password/virtualbox-user` - Must contain a "password" attribute which sets the password for the VirtualBox user.
+* `passwords/virtualbox-user` - Must contain a "password" attribute which sets the password for the VirtualBox user.

+A sample data bag looks like:
+    {
+      "id" : "virtualbox-user",
+      "password" : "virtualbox"
+    }

 ## systemservice